ashcat2005/POPREU/doc.md

 10. Set Environment Variables for Java & Hadoop

-	1. to edit the .bashrc file, execute `vi .bashrc`
+	1. to edit the .bashrc file, execute `sudo vi .bashrc`

 	2. to enter insert mode in VI press `i`